tomzhang97/trident/docs/ketrag_baselines.md

   --ketrag_compare_original_prompt
 ```

-The default `--ketrag_prompt_style original` keeps the raw KET-RAG context and
+The default `--ketrag_prompt_style original` now mirrors the official
-simply appends the question/`Answer:` cue without extra instructions.
+KET-RAG chat setup: the system prompt is `LOCAL_SEARCH_EXACT_SYSTEM_PROMPT`
+with the retrieved tables injected, and the user turn is only the question.
 Add
 `--ketrag_prompt_style trident` only if you want to force the standardized
 Trident multi-hop prompt.
-Use
-`--ketrag_compare_original_prompt` to emit both generations (primary +
+Use `--ketrag_compare_original_prompt` to emit both
-alternate) in the stats so you can see whether the keyword 0.5 retrieval or the
+generations (primary + alternate) in the stats so you can see whether the
-prompting is responsible for poor scores.
+keyword 0.5 retrieval or the prompting is responsible for poor scores.

 ### Implementation Details